top of page

 Sometimes, when you’re overwhelmed, the best thing to do is step away from your overwhelming to-do list and move.
 Physical activity—whether it’s stretching, walking, or doing a little dance —helps release endorphins, your brain’s natural stressbusters, and improves focus.

-Pro tip: Feeling stuck?
+Pro tip: Are you feeling stuck?
 Get up, stretch, or take a quick walk around the block.
-You'll come back to your tasks feeling refreshed and re-energized!
-It’s not uncommon to find me walking back and forth in my office.
+This really helps to combat that stuck ness.
+As a matter of fact, when I'm feeling stalled out, I'll start walking back and forth in my office.
 I also love turning on some 80s tunes and dancing around my office.
-Either helps me to release the overwhelming energy so I can focus.
+Either helps me to release the overwhelming energy so I can focus and get unstuck.

 5. Tap into the Power of Laughter (Yes, Your Brain Loves to Laugh!)